 For this reason, China is currently the world’s largest dairy importer.
 The most popular dairy product categories in this market are milk, baby formula and yoghurt.
 New Zealand, Australia, the United States, Germany, and France are currently among the major suppliers of dairy products for the Chinese market.

-- Get tips on marketing, consumer tastes, and other aspects of the dairy sector in China.
+Get tips on exporting dairy to China, marketing, consumer tastes, and other aspects of the sector.

-This free webinar was organised by the EU SME Centre in cooperation with the Embassy of the Slovak Republic in China, the Embassy of the Czech Republic in China, the Ministry of Agriculture and Rural Development of the Slovak Republic, and the State Veterinary and Food Administration of the Slovak Republic.
+We organised this event in cooperation with the Embassy of the Slovak Republic in China, the Embassy of the Czech Republic in China, the Ministry of Agriculture and Rural Development of the Slovak Republic, and the State Veterinary and Food Administration of the Slovak Republic.

 Rubén has lived in China for over 6 years, and his career has always been focused on the Chinese market.